NLnetLabs/routinator/source/interactive.rst

     ]
   }

-When referring to the file with the :option:`--json` and :option:`--input` options, Routinator will perform a full validation run before providing the result, ensuring you have the latest data.
+When referring to the file with the :option:`--json` and :option:`--input` options, Routinator produces a JSON object that includes the validity state and a detailed analysis of the reasoning behind the outcome of each route.

 .. code-block:: json